sudhajagatheesh/Coding-Samples/README.md

 2. PB130, PB230: R (covers all the fundamentals of R, plus regressions, multilevel models and some basic machine learning (supervised learning).

 ## (c) SSE Coding Assessment
 I undertook a Masters' level coursework at SSE (BE903: Data Science for Business).
 It covered machine learning and fundamentals of deep learning in Python, along with text analysis.
+The final project was an individual assessment that required us to predict house prices in Stockholm based on historic data, requiring me to do significant feature engineering and hyperparameter tuning.

+The Jupyter notebook contains raw code, while the json file contains the final predicted scores.
+For a full breakdown of what I did, you can read my report which is also in the same folder.

 ## What I'll be adding:
 This repo is a work in progress.
 In the coming weeks, I'll be adding code from my independent research projects and group research projects conducted over the years + the datasets.